luispuerto/MarkdownPreview/docs/src/markdown/extras.md

 Markdown Preview provides a script in `MarkdownPreview/js/katex_config.js` that uses KaTeX's API to scan for `arithmatex` classes, and converts and renders the math.
 It searches for `#!tex $...$`, `#!tex $$...$$`, `#!tex \(...\)`, `#!tex \[...\]`, and `#!tex \begin{env}...\end{env}`.

-To load KaTeX support, simply include the KaTex library along with the KaTeX configuration script provided by this extension.
+To load KaTeX support, simply include the KaTeX library along with the KaTeX configuration script provided by this extension.
 You are free to provide your own and reference it instead if you'd like to tweak the configuration:

 ```js
     "js": [